 All of us have heard the automated message when we call up customer service for complaint resolution: “This call may be monitored or recorded for quality assurance purposes.”
 We believe that call monitoring is all about control and training.
 However, this feature can be used for various businesses and departments.

 Call monitoring refers to the process of listening to a representative’s calls with the objective of improving the quality of communication and customer service.
-It is widely used in customer support and telemarketing settings to increase agent efficiency and deliver a high-quality customer experience.
+It is widely used in customer support and telemarketing settings to increase call center agent efficiency and deliver a high-quality customer experience.

 Sometimes, terms like call logging, quality monitoring, and agent monitoring are also used to refer to call monitoring.
 Managers and quality analysts can monitor calls with or without the knowledge of the agent.
 Besides, managers can also record calls and use them for later access, analysis, or training.